Skip to main content

 • “This game isn't hard, and its visuals are not super impressive.”

-The game suffers from significant stability issues, with frequent bugs causing crashes, freezes, and unresponsive interfaces that hinder gameplay progression.
-Many users report that objectives do not track properly, achievements fail to register, and various menus exhibit erratic behavior, making the overall experience frustrating and unreliable.
-Overall, the game's stability is a major concern, with numerous game-breaking bugs still needing resolution.
+The game suffers from significant stability issues, with numerous reports of bugs causing crashes, freezes, and unresponsive interfaces.
+Players have noted that objectives often fail to track, achievements do not register correctly, and various menus, including diplomacy, exhibit erratic behavior.
+Overall, the game's stability is a major concern, hindering the overall experience.

 • “It crashes often and freezes.”

-The music in the game is generally well-received, with many players enjoying the soundtracks and finding them pleasing, though some note that the music can become repetitive over time.
-While the soundtracks enhance the gameplay experience, there are suggestions for smoother transitions and more variety.
-Overall, the music is considered one of the game's stronger aspects, despite some minor criticisms regarding menu sounds and repetitiveness.
+The music in the game is generally well-received, with players appreciating the nice soundtrack that enhances the gameplay experience.
+However, some users note that the music can become repetitive over time, and there are suggestions for smoother transitions and more variety.
+Overall, the soundtrack is considered one of the game's strong points, contributing positively to the strategic atmosphere.

 • “I like those soundtracks anyway <3 never get bored in this game.”